technology

 - Time to Market

-- Correct-by-construction to reduce risk and iteration
+- Correct by construction to reduce risk and iteration

 - Faster design closure and achievement of KPIs